1

 • Direct patient interaction and coordination of infertility testing and treatment plans, including IVF and IUI cycles, between patients and physicians as needed.

-• Telephone triage patient calls regarding medications, treatment plans, test results and procedural instructions.
+• Telephone triage patient calls regarding medications, treatment plans, test results, and procedural instructions.

 • Provide patient education and counseling on treatment protocols, medications, and infertility procedures as needed.

-• Review and manage communications from internal and external "customers" inclusive of in basket messages, updating immunizations, updating health maintenance items.
+• Review and manage communications from internal and external "customers" inclusive of in basket messages, updating immunizations, and updating health maintenance items.

 • Ensure infection control compliance within the practice.